-Let’s get into what a grom is, what a kook is, and the differences between the two.
+Let’s explore more about what it means to be a grom, what it means to be a kook, and the differences between the two.

 What is a Grom?

 It’s difficult to pinpoint exactly where the term “grom” originated from.
 What is for sure is that it has been part of the surfers’ lingo since the early sixties.

 Grom – Short For Grommet

 The word “Grom” originated from the word “Grommet”, generally refers to a young surfer more or less eighteen years old who is just getting started in the sport.
 “Grom” can also be used to describe an older newbie surfer, or even a skater, skier, snowboarder or anyone taking up an extreme sport.